silviamaggi/smd-com/_projects/unicredit-acquisition-landing-pages.md

 My colleagues and I felt that having the Calls to Actions repeated at the end of each product feature wasn’t the best output.
 Instead, we went for a dynamic solution: an **interactive header** where the Calls to Actions switched to the Free number button if the former were already visible in the screen.

-{% include pattern-figure-cols.html image1="/assets/images/unicredit-ctas-mobile.jpg" alt="Dynamic sticky header on mobile" image2="/assets/images/unicredit-freenumber-mobile.jpg" alt="Dynamic sticky header on mobile" caption="Dynamic sticky header: mobile" width="487" height="1000" %}
+{% include pattern-figure-cols.html image1="/assets/images/unicredit-ctas-mobile.jpg" alt1="Dynamic sticky header on mobile" image2="/assets/images/unicredit-freenumber-mobile.jpg" alt2="Dynamic sticky header on mobile" caption="Dynamic sticky header: mobile" width="487" height="1000" %}

 ## Forms